 Exploration of leadership and management principles applicable to the role of the nurse as a provider of care, coordinator of care, and member of a profession.
 Includes application of knowledge, judgment, skills, and professional values within a legal/ethical framework.
+This course lends itself to a blocked approach.

-Lecture Hrs = 0, Lab Hrs = 0, Clinical Hrs = 4, NLN Testing Fee

-Prerequisite: Admission to RN or RNT Program, RNSG 1162, RNSG 1251, RNSG 2160, RNSG 2213, RNSG 2331, RNSG 2362 SPNL 1301
+Lecture Hrs = 0, Lab Hrs = 0, Clinical Hrs = 4, NLN Testing Fee Prerequisite: Admission to RN or RNT Program, RNSG 1162, RNSG 1251, RNSG 2160, RNSG 2213, RNSG 2331, RNSG 2362 SPNL 1301